briankrznarich/jmdictdb/patches/README.txt

 to the session database (which is independent of the main jmdict database.)

+A new, random six-character hash can be generated with: python -c 'import random;print("%06.6x"%random.randint(0,16777215))'

 Old format:
 -----------
 Up through 2017 (001.sql through 023.sql) updates were applied using the program tools/patchdb.py.
-This tool is no longer used but may still be recovered from the source code repository revision: hg-20180408-d8e3d85d26d2
+This tool is no longer used but may still be recovered from the git source code repository revision: b2ec2a79 (2018-04-08): "edconf.jinja: another typo, cosmetic only"